Rick Ward III

-Richard Joseph Ward III, known as Rick Ward III (born June 1982), is an attorney and politician from Port Allen, Louisiana, who was a Republican member of the Louisiana State Senate, representing district 17 until his resignation in June 2022.
+Richard Joseph Ward III, known as Rick Ward III (born June 1982), is an attorney and politician from Livonia, Louisiana, who was a Republican member of the Louisiana State Senate, representing district 17 until his resignation in June 2022.

 Background

 A native of Livonia in Pointe Coupee Parish, Ward attended Bethany Christian School in Baker, Louisiana before attending Louisiana State University and Southern University Law Center, both in Baton Rouge.
-He and his wife, the former Dawn White, reside in Maringouin in Iberville Parish with their three children, Reese, Hayes and Hudson.
+He and his wife, the former Dawn White, reside in Port Allen in West Baton Rouge Parish with their three children, Reese, Hayes and Hudson.
 The Ward family attends Bethany World Prayer Center.

 Political career

 In July 2013, Ward left the Democratic Party and became a Republican.
 He became the twenty-sixth Republican senator, with thirteen remaining Democrats.
 Ward's District 17 encompasses all or parts of several parishes, including Assumption, East Baton Rouge, East Feliciana, Iberville, Pointe Coupee, St. Helena, St. Martin, West Baton Rouge, and West Feliciana.

 Ward handily won the nonpartisan blanket primary in the fall of 2011 over another Democrat, Larry Thomas, 25,645 (70 percent) to 11,000 (30 percent).
 He succeeded the term-limited Senator Robert M. Marionneaux, also of Maringouin.

 Ward has a 62 percent rating from the interest group, the Louisiana Association of Business and Industry.
 However, he only scored a 33% in 2013, which ranked him 29th out of 39 state senators.
 In 2013, he also scored 30 with the Louisiana Legislative Log's conservative index.